M. Margaret Ball: Biography

 After working at Vassar as a political science instructor since 1935, she moved to Wellesley College in 1936.
 She was promoted to assistant professor in 1938, associate professor in 1944, and full professor in 1947.
 In 1956, she became the Ralph Emerson Professor of Political Science, a position she held until she left Wellesley in 1963 to become dean of the Duke University Woman's College and an associate dean of arts and sciences.
 She become professor of political science in 1968 and retired professor emeritus in 1975.
 She was a Wellesley College trustee from 1966 to 1970.

 Ball specialized in political history, with Katharina Rietzler saying that Ball's work "range[s] from a contemporary history of the political movement that paved the way for Nazi Germany's annexation of Austria in 1938 to books and path-breaking articles on international bodies such as the UN, NATO, and the Organization of American States."
 She was author of Post-War German-Austrian Relations (1937), The Problem of Inter-American Organization (1944), International Relations (1956, with Hugh B. Killough), NATO and the European Union Movement (1959), The OAS in Transition (1969), and The 'Open' Commonwealth (1971).

 Ball has been considered a pioneer in international organization studies, and she was an editorial board member at International Organization from 1947 to 1956.
 In 1949, she was awarded a Guggenheim Fellowship for a study of regionalism in international relations and international organization".
-She also worked at the United States Department of State as an international organization specialist in the 1940s, as well as a advisor at the United Nations Conference on International Organization, and at Wellesley, she was a faculty advisor for Carnegie Endowment for International Peace international relations clubs.
+She also worked at the United States Department of State as an international organization specialist in the 1940s, as well as an advisor at the United Nations Conference on International Organization, and at Wellesley, she was a faculty advisor for Carnegie Endowment for International Peace international relations clubs.

 In 1960, she was elected a Fellow of the American Academy of Arts and Sciences.

 Ball died on September 14, 1999, in Durham, North Carolina.